-China, SE Asian states push trade pact despite India doubts
+Thailand says new Asian trade deal to be signed in 2020

 Instead of President Donald Trump or Vice President Mike Pence, the United States will be represented by Commerce Secretary Wilbur Ross and White House national security adviser Robert O’Brien.

-Li cited this year’s progress on a code of conduct, due for completion within three years.

-A legally binding code has long been a goal for ASEAN members sparring over what they see as China’s disregard of sovereign rights and its obstruction of their energy exploration and fishing.
+The Thai spokeswoman said a planned U.S.-ASEAN leaders meeting would instead be represented by only three leaders from the 10-nation bloc meeting with the U.S. delegation.

-Writing by Matthew Tostevin; editing by Jason Neely
+Writing by Matthew Tostevin and Kay Johnson; editing by Jason Neely